woodard/libabigail/doc/manuals/abipkgdiff.rst

     Do not search the *package2* for the presence of suppression files.

+  * ``--no-parallel``

+    By default, ``abipkgdiff`` will use all the processors it has available to execute concurrently.
+This option tells it not to extract packages or run comparisons in parallel.

   * ``--suppressions | --suppr`` <*path-to-suppressions*>

     Use a :ref:`suppression specification <suppr_spec_label>` file